tamariam/Kiddie-Corner/README.md

 - Narrowed down the list based on relevance, search volume, competition, and alignment with our brand and product offerings.

 ### Robots.txt and sitemap.xml

 Sitemap and robots.txt files have been added to the site's root to help with SEO.
- To ensure that the robots.txt file is recognized as a text file rather than an HTML file within my project, i jhave taken the following steps:
+ To ensure that the robots.txt file is recognized as a text file rather than an HTML file within my project, i have taken the following steps:
  -  added the URL path at the project level to ensure that the robots.txt file is properly recognized.
  -  Due to the initialization of the template in the path, i had to move the robots.txt file into  templates folder to ensure it functions correctly.

 ## E-commerce Business Model

 Kiddie Corner is a B2C e-commerce application.
 Selling directly to consumers means that the site is designed to sell quickly, on impulse, and in smaller quantities.The website is not yet intend to sell to other businesses.
 For this reason, a large amount of the functionality is focused on the user experience and the ability to purchase products quickly and effectively

 ## Marketing Strategy